MDylan/laravel-gdpr-compliance/readme.md

 ### Configuring Portable Data

-By default, the entire `toArray` form of the `App\User` model will be made available for download.
+By default, the entire `toArray` form of the `App\Models\User` model will be made available for download.
 If you would like to customize the downloadable data, you may override the `toPortableArray()` method on the model:

 ```php
 use Dialect\Gdpr\Portable;